-Man jumps White House fence again
+Man stopped after jumping White House fence

 A man was arrested by the U.S. Secret Service after jumping over the White House fence Wednesday as authorities were on heightened alert after shootings at Canada’s Parliament.